Can exercise be beneficial for M.E, Chronic Fatigue Syndrome, Fibromyalgia or any other form of chronic pain?

-One of the symptoms of M.E. is described as post exertional malaise (which is basically the body’s inability to recover after even minor activities).
+One of the symptoms of M.E. is described as post-exertional malaise (which is basically the body’s inability to recover after even minor activities).
 If you have experienced this it may have left you feeling afraid to repeat trying to exercise or ‘push through’ the fatigue as you may have done when you were first diagnosed, and understandably so.
-You may have been recommended to try Pilates, Yoga or Qi Gong but are too afraid to start…
+You may have been recommended to try something like Pilates, yoga, tai chi or qi gong, but feel daunted by the idea of attending a class.

 In that respect, a general consensus of the safe amount to exercise would be to only do about two thirds of the total you think you could manage, however little that is, so that you don’t over exert yourself.
-With practice your threshold will gradually increase so you can build up the amount you do whilst never pushing past the two third limit of your current ability.
+With practice, you will feel more confident with gauging what your ‘two thirds’ is, and your threshold will gradually increase so you can build up the amount you do whilst never pushing past the limit of your current ability.

 Just like the alignment of the wheels of your car, the alignment of your body has an impact on its performance.
 Reducing friction in the joints and moving in a way that keeps your tissues fed can help to prevent the worsening of your symptoms.
 Movement that encourages blood flow to the parts of your body that tend to remain sedentary can help to keep your cells healthier and your energy levels higher.